TheMarlboroMan/clipaint/README.md

 ## TODO:

-- prompt for filename when saving
 - Maybe a scrollbar?
 - h for help.
+- A "view drawing only" view